Fun with Twitter Spammers

 Reblog this post [with Zemanta]

-Wordpress 2.5 and link spam
+WordPress 2.5 and link spam

-Yesterday, I upgraded to the much improved Wordpress release 2.5.
+Yesterday, I upgraded to the much improved WordPress release 2.5.
 There are so many improvements that I won’t even start to talk about them.
 You better watch this 4 minute screencast instead.

 But something else happened as well: link spams started to flow in by tens per hour, while this normally was at a stable, low rate of about one a week.
 I think this is pure coincidence, some spammers having found a new way to massively abuse wordpress blogs.
 But nevertheless, it;s very annoying.